 star of Persia

-Allium christophii has flower heads that are among the largest produced by any ornamental onions in commerce today.
-Each flowerhead is packed with up to 100 individual flowers.
+Allium christophii has flower heads that are among the largest ornamental onions.

 Flowers lack fragrance, but the leaves and bulbs have an onion aroma when cut or bruised.
 When it’s finished blooming, the seed head of A. christophii can add a decorative interest to the garden or as a dried flower arrangement.
 This species of onion is native to Turkey, Iran, and Turkmenistan, although it is now grown as an ornamental bulbous plant in many parts of the world.